fred7896/fantasy-sport-app/README.md

 ## Project Description / User Stories

-The goal of this project is to realize a fantasy sport app on the model of mpg : https://mpg.football/ .
+The goal of this project : Create a fantasy sport app, not really a clone of the website "mpg"(https://mpg.football/) but something like that.
+It's a training project intended for complete my portfolio.

 - As user, i want to create an user account.
 - As user, i want to loggin/logout to my user account.